mozilla/www.ccadb.org/policy.md

 CA Owners MUST disclose:
 - all subordinate CA certificates capable of validating to a certificate included in a Root Store or associated with a CCADB Root Inclusion Request.
 Disclosure MUST take place within 7 calendar days of issuance and before the subject CA represented in the certificate begins issuing publicly-trusted certificates.
 - subordinate CA ownership using the "Subordinate CA Owner" field.
 This is the subordinate CA Owner's name as it appears in the provided audit statements.
-CA Owners MUST leave this field blank if and only if both control of the private key and domain/IP control validation activities are performed by the organization listed in the audit statement of the parent certificate.
+CA Owners MUST NOT leave this field blank unless both control of the private key and domain/IP control validation activities are performed by the organization listed in the audit statement of the parent certificate.
 - revocation of all subordinate CA certificates capable of validating to a certificate included in a Root Store or associated with a CCADB Root Inclusion Request within 7 calendar days of revocation.

 Cross-certificates (i.e., where the same subject and public key of an existing CA certificate appears in at least one additional certificate issued by a _different_ CA Owner) are considered subordinate CA certificates by Root Store Operators and MUST be disclosed to the issuing CA Owner’s PKI hierarchy in the CCADB.